 Poffertjespan

 Poffertjes are traditionally made in a Poffertjespan (Poffertjes Pan).
-For those in the Los Angeles area, I have been able to locate them at Holland International Market in Bellflower.
+For those in the Los Angeles area, I picked up my pan at Holland International Market in Bellflower.

-I used a wooden skewer I had on hand for Aebleskiver to flip the Poffertjes over, but a cooking chopstick or even a knitting needle will also work.
+I used a wooden skewer I had on hand for Aebleskiver to flip the Poffertjes over, but a wooden cooking chopstick, wooden skewer or even a knitting needle will also work.
+Definitely make sure it is wooden if you are using a non-stick pan so the surface doesn’t scratch.

 A Few Poffertjes Tips